Wet & Dry Macular Degeneration

 Causes & Treatment of Macular Degeneration

-The findings seen on exam early in the disease can help predict who is at risk for vision loss and help us prevent vision loss later.
+The findings seen on exams early in the disease can help predict who is at risk for vision loss and help us prevent vision loss later.

 Early on, there are small white dots called drusen that can be seen in the macula.
 They can come and go but are known to mildly increase the chance of future vision loss.
-For those patients, Dr. Mahootchi starts 20 mg of Lutein by mouth.
-Lutein is cheap –as little as $22 for an 8 month supply.
-We know that 1)patients with poor lutein intake are at increased risk and 2) patients with Macular Degeneration have little lutein in their maculas.
+We know that patients with poor lutein intake are at increased risk and patients with Macular Degeneration have little lutein in their macula.
 Lutein is necessary for normal macular function.
-There is currently a large clinical trial underway to study the effect of lutein.
-It takes at least 6 mg of lutein to get past the stomach and the process of digestion.
-That is why the 250 micro-grams found in most multi-vitamins hasn’t been shown to help.
-Dr. Mahootchi recommends 20mg of Lutein each day.
+For those patients: Dr. Mahootchi recommends 20 mg of Lutein each day by mouth.
+Lutein is cheap, as little as $22 for an 8-month supply.
 It’s the dose that is easily found in stores and online and is very cheap.

-For those with large white fluffy drusen larger than a retinal vein (seen to the left), there is definite help backed up by the AREDS trial.
+For those with large white fluffy drusen larger than a retinal vein, there is definite help backed up by the AREDS trial.
 Using the recommendations from the trial has been very successful in our practice.
-From 2001 to 2009, we had only 15 patients who lost vision!
+From 2001 to 2006, we had only 15 patients who lost vision!
 Of those 1/2 lost less than one line of vision or were easily treated by Avastin Therapy.
 During that same period, over 70 patients who either quit, or substituted, or for some other reason stopped the AREDS vitamins (Preservision) and lost vision.

-For those who do get Wet Macular Degeneration there are several new treatments available.
-They tend to work best when the patient gets to the doctor early in process–within a week or two of symptoms.
-Lucentis, Eylea and Macugen all block new vessel growth but are expensive.
-Avastin works the same or similar way and is much cheaper although not FDA approved for that purpose.
-It’s the most commonly used drug.
+For those who do get Wet Macular Degeneration, there are several new treatments available.
+They tend to work best when the patient gets to the doctor early in the process–within a week or two of symptoms.
+Lucentis, Eylea, and Beovu all block new vessel growth but are expensive.
+Avastin works the same or similar way and is much cheaper, although it is not FDA approved for that purpose, and it is the most used drug.
 Avastin treatment is covered by Medicare.
-PDT (photodynamic therapy), intravitreal steroids, and Lasers are sometimes used but much less now that Avastin is available.
+PDT (photodynamic therapy), intravitreal steroids, and thermal lasers are sometimes used but are rarely used now that Avastin is available.

 Managing Macular Degeneration is serious business.
 The information above is not meant to be a substitute for seeing a doctor trained to diagnose and treat Macular Degeneration.

-Proudly Serving Zephyrhills, Pasco County, and Greater Tampa with the Latest in Prevention and Treatment for Macular Degeneration.
-Please contact The Eye Clinic of Florida for an Appointment.
+We proudly serve Zephyrhills, Pasco County, and Greater Tampa with the latest in Prevention and Treatment for Macular Degeneration.
+Please contact The Eye Clinic of Florida for an appointment.